-There are a few works that are particularly relevant to this paper due to their shared methods, mathematical techniques, and perspectives.
-First, this paper employs Lyapunov-Floquet theory [14], whose application to the relative motion problem has seen limited but noteworthy study.
-In Reference 15, a Lyapunov-Floquet (LF) transformation relating the Clohessy-Wiltshire and Tschauner Hempel dynamics is exploited for relative motion control design.
-Additionally, a simple LF transformation is used in Reference 16 when incorporating the secular effect of the J_2 perturbation on orbit element differences.
-Recently, Reference 17 devises a unified ROE-CW framework for close-proximity satellite relative motion control, adapting work from Reference 11 and a periodic transformation between ROEs and local Cartesian coordinates for the CW problem.
-Also, the Keplerian modal decomposition discussed in this paper was first derived analytically in a recently published paper by the author [13].
-Lastly, other works have previously explored formation flying in the Earth-Moon three-body problem, particularly in the vicinity of the libration points.
-Past works such as References 18 and 19 and references therein are relevant.
+incorporating the secular effect of the J_2 perturbation on orbit element differences.
+Recently, Ref.
+[17] devised a unified ROE-CW framework for close-proximity satellite relative motion control, adapting work from Ref.
+[11] and a periodic transformation between ROEs and local Cartesian coordinates for the CW problem.
+On the topic of the CR3BP, other works have previously explored formation flying in the Earth-moon three-body problem, particularly in the vicinity of the libration points.
+Past works, such as Refs.
+[18,19], are relevant.